spiningup/udacity-frontend-web-optimization/README.md

 ## Part 1 - PageSpeed Score
-### - Goal: index.html achieves a PageSpeed score of at least 90 for Mobile and Desktop.
+### _Goal: index.html achieves a PageSpeed score of at least 90 for Mobile and Desktop._

 ### Steps taken:
 1. Add async to loading analytics.js